About Me

 My Erdős number is 3.
 Imon Banerjee —> Diego Klabjan —> Criag A. Tovey —> Paul Erdős.

-Fall 2025: Currently, I am reading about geometrical interpretations of statistics, pioneered by Efron in papers 1, 2, and further developed more recently in 3.
+Fall 2025: In fall, I was reading about geometrical interpretations of statistics, pioneered by Efron in papers 1, 2, and further developed more recently in 3.
 The book by Kass and Vos (link) provides a good introduction.
 I am also generally interested in geometry.
 I am also learning about new and upcoming methods in nonparametric Statistics, namely $\rho$-estimators 1.
 I have worked on two projects related to their predecessors, namely T-estimators in Markov chains (preprint for one of those).
 So if you have ideas and think I can help, shoot me an email.
 I would be most happy to discuss.

 We also derived a new method for offline change point detection (preprint) when the data arrives from a regenerating Markov chain.
 I am pretty excited about this work, especially since we have found a mixed integer linear program to efficiently solve this objective, which is quite different from existing methods like PELT or Binary Segmentation.
 Along the way, we also found out that Bennett-type inequalities for the empirical suprema of Markov chains have been an open problem for nearly 2 decades now!!!